 As the basic national charter for the protection of the environment, the National Environmental Policy Act (NEPA) of 1969 (P.L.
 91-190, 42 U.S.C.
 4321-43470), as amended, requires Federal agencies to consider the environmental effects of all actions (i.e., policies, plans, programs, or projects that are implemented, funded, permitted, or controlled by a Federal agency or agencies) they undertake.
 Agencies must also consider the environmental effects of all reasonable and feasible alternatives to a proposed action and must make public the environmental effects of the proposed action and possible alternatives.
 If adverse environmental effects cannot be entirely avoided, NEPA requires an agency to show evidence of its efforts to reduce these adverse effects and to restore and enhance environmental quality as much as possible.
 The contents of an environmental assessment (EA) or Environmental Impact Statement (EIS) document that an agency has addressed these issues.

 Each CCP process must comply with the provisions of NEPA through the concurrent preparation of an EA or EIS that can accompany or be integrated into the draft CCP.
-The San Diego NWR CCP was prepared consistent with the requirements of NEPA, the Council on Environmental Quality (CEQ) NEPA regulations (40 CFR §1500 et seq.), and the Department of Interior's NEPA procedures (43 CFR Part 46).
-To comply with CEQ NEPA regulations and ensure the NEPA process was integrated into the CCP process at the earliest possible time, the required components of an EA were incorporated directly into the draft CCP.
-The Finding of No Significant Impact (FONSI) and EA prepared for this CCP are provided in Appendix F.
+The San Diego NWR CCP has been prepared consistent with the requirements of NEPA, the Council on Environmental Quality (CEQ) NEPA regulations (40 CFR \$1500 et seq.), and the Department of Interior's NEPA procedures (43 CFR Part 46).
+To comply with CEQ NEPA regulations and ensure the NEPA process to be integrated into the CCP process at the earliest possible time, an EA was integrated directly into the draft CCP document for the San Diego NWR.
+In the draft document, the primary components of the EA (Section 1508.9 of the CEQ NEPA regulations) included Chapter 1, which addressed the purpose and need for the proposed action; Chapter 3, which described the affected environment; Chapter 4, which presented the proposed action and the alternatives to the proposed action; and Chapter 5, which analyzed the environmental consequences of the proposed action and the alternatives.
+Appendix F-1 lists the agencies and persons consulted.